lab272/semtex_varkinvis/README.md

 The code is designed to compile on Unix machines, including Mac OS X (which is based on BSD Unix) and of course, Linux.
-In fact, since 2004, semtex has predominantly been developed on OS X.  For OS X, you will also need to have installed: Xcode (from Apple), and (at least) a Fortran 77 (or F90, F95) compiler.
+In fact, since 2004, semtex has predominantly been developed on OS X.  For OS X, you will also need to have installed: Xcode (from Apple), and, at least, a Fortran 77 (or F90, F95) compiler.
 For the latter, it is usual to install one of the Gnu/Unix gcc compiler suites including gfortran, available through one of the standard open-source software ports for